 Its range of untouched land, mountains, plains, and rocky shores make it a rave worthy spot for travelers and outdoor enthusiasts.
 But it’s the pristine grassy fields and clear pure waters that make Sardinia ideal for raising sheep and cheesemaking!

-With a history that dates back to Roman times, the EU has even recognized “Pecorino Sardo” or Pecorinos from Sardinia with a prestigious PDO (Protected Denomination of Origin) based on it’s rootedness in tradition.
+With a history that dates back to Roman times, the EU has even recognized “Pecorino Romano” or Pecorinos from Sardinia with a prestigious PDO (Protected Denomination of Origin) based on it’s rootedness in tradition.
 In Italy, a PDO is only awarded to agricultural products and foods that are produced and made in an authentic, time-honored way like Locatelli cheeses.